 Policy Statement of Careers Guidance at The Harefield Academy

-It is vitally important to us that all students are fully supported and guided through the process of planning their futures.
-To this end our school aim is to ensure that we offer a fully embedded programme of Careers Education and Guidance for all students at the Academy from year 7 to 13 following the Gatsby Charitable foundation Benchmarks.
+It is vitally important to all students at The Harefield Academy that they are fully supported and guided through the process of planning their futures.
+To this end the school aim is to ensure that a full programme of Careers Education and Guidance following the Gatsby Charitable Foundation benchmarks, is included for all students from years 7 – 13 in all aspects of school planning.
 Every student and their parents will have access to good quality information about future study options.